 Step 2: Rewrite your notes for the Zettelkasten

 Once you have collected and summarized the information, it’s time to highlight some key elements.
 Include index information like the author’s name, book location, or the link URL.
 For longer Zettels, highlighting the learning objectives or key points in a bullet list might be helpful.
 The main point is to write your notes in such a way that you will easily be able to quickly get the gist of the material when you come across it again.

 Step 3: Adding a structure to your Zettel

 The objective of using the Zettelkasten method is to make knowledge relationships.
 Add a particular #category or number-ID to the individual Zettels to help you link them to another in your system.
 Doing so will allow you to jump from a related idea or piece of information to the next without having to search through your archive for particular keywords.

 You may come to a point where your database is filled with Zettels, expertly organized and linked to another, but you have lost the overview.
 In this case, you can create Hub notes to help you.
 Hub notes are Zettels about a certain topic with subtopics.
 They are similar to the index or the table of contents.
 Use hub notes as a reference or index for your work.
 Write down the list of topics in your Zettelkasten with a description and reference number to help you find and access information easier and quicker.

 Step 4: Ask questions and review as a habit

-Note-taking or note collecting is great, but having access to a significant amount of information doesn’t make you smarter.
-Ask yourself questions when analyzing the information to help you develop your own ideas to the content or material.
-Make it a regular habit to review information in your Zettelkasten to jog your memory and encourage you to see patterns create connections between ideas and information.
+Note-taking or note-collecting is great, but having access to a significant amount of information doesn’t make you smarter.
+Ask yourself questions when analyzing the information to help you develop your own ideas for the content or material.
+Make it a regular habit to review information in your Zettelkasten to jog your memory and encourage you to see patterns and create connections between ideas and information.